| How lying marketers sold Roe v. Wade to

 don't even call it a fetus, because that almost humanizes it too much,

+but it's never a baby."
 There are two standard reactions in the recovery room,

 says Everett: